-Coal India is faced with challenging targets in the ensuing years.
-Going forward now on to meet the production targets, Coal
+Coal India is faced with meeting challenging targets in the years

-India needs to step up into double digit growth from that of
+ahead.
+Going forward, in order to meet the production targets, Coal

-To sustain the growth momentum in its production and target
+India needs to step up to a double digit growth rate from that of

-achievements in the
+To sustain the growth momentum in its production and off- take in the

-future, Coal India has formulated multi-pronged
+future, Coal India has formulated the following multi-pronged

 (i) Critical Railway Links - Collaboration with State Governments &